 Breakfast or dessert?
-Your choice.
+Your choice!
 I’m going with breakfast here.
 I’m obsessed with breakfast casseroles for a couple reasons.
-One being they are so easy to make with minimal prep work and no baby-sitting a hot a stove.
-They are also an awesome way to use up your leftovers.
+One being they are so easy to make with minimal prep work and no babysitting a hot stove.
+They are also an awesome way to use up your leftovers!

 This post contains affiliate links.

 You don’t have to add toppings unless you want to.
 I drizzled some maple syrup (the real stuff — try Maple Lifestyle!) and added a dollop of vanilla yogurt on top.

 - Whisk: Use a whisk or a fork to scramble the eggs with the evaporated milk and brown sugar.
 It helps combine everything perfectly with no clumps!